mcnulty/udidb/README.md

-udidb
+UDI Debugger
 =====

-A cross-platform debugger for native applications
+A cross-platform debugger for native applications, built on libudi.